-Oral Presentations and Performances will take place throughout the day April 29th and 30th.
+Oral Presentations, Performances, and Films will take place throughout the day April 29th and 30th.

 A detailed schedule of all events will be posted here, along with the abstracts for all presentations, in mid-April.
 Free parking permits are available April 29th 30th.
 Contact